felipe-dossantos-dev/mlnd-capstone-tradeshift/README.md

 ## Dataset

-Download the dataset on https://www.kaggle.com/c/tradeshift-text-classification/data and put the data on data/raw folder inside the project folder.
+Download the dataset on https://www.kaggle.com/c/tradeshift-text-classification/data and put the data on input folder inside the project folder.

 ## TODO